MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-configs-portal.md

 ## Upgrade from Silverlight installed on the primary management server

 Installing the Self-Service Portal on the same computer as the primary management server isn't recommended.

-To upgrade to upgrade to Service Manager 2016, follow these steps:
+However, if you've done this, use the following steps to upgrade to Service Manager 2016.

 1. Add the secondary Service Manager 2012 R2 management server to a management group.
 2. Promote the secondary management server to a primary management server role, which will move the current primary management server to a secondary role.